AnonCatalyst/Tuxify/README.md

-# TuxifyTool
+# Tuxify

-TuxifyTool is a script designed to enhance your Termux experience by automating the setup of essential packages, tools, and configurations.
+Tuxify is a script designed to enhance your Termux experience by automating the setup of essential packages, tools, and configurations.
 This script streamlines the installation process, making it easy to get Termux configured according to your needs.

 ## Features